-Sisters of Notre Dame de Namur from the US East-West Province have been serving at the US-Mexico border in various temporary capacities from early 2019 until March of 2020.
+Sisters of Notre Dame de Namur from the US East-West Province served at the US-Mexico border in various temporary capacities from early 2019 until March of 2020.

 Following are some excerpts of the Sisters' reflections on the experience of serving at the border, along with videos and photos.
 Our Sisters have most recently been walking across the border to bring food, supplies and support to migrants living in a makeshift camp in Matamoros, Mexico.
 Approximately 2,500 people live there in deplorable conditions as they await access to the U.S. immigration process.